petabyt/vcam/README.md

 - For regression testing - link a PTP client against the fake `libusb.so` and test functionality in CI
 - For easier prototyping - vcam can be used instead of a physical camera (no need to wait for a camera to recharge to continue testing)
 - [Black box testing](https://en.wikipedia.org/wiki/Black-box_testing) - test against vendor software without disassembling
-- Note that this tool is very *experimental*, and the code quality reflects that.

 ## Compiling
-Run on linux.
-It can work on WSL if you can route the IP through the Windows firewall.
+This will only run on Linux.
+It can work on WSL2 if you can route the IP through the Windows firewall.
 ```
 make vcam
 ./vcam fuji_x_a2